Bradford Industrial Museum: Spinning

-The introduction of the cap frame c.1828 was a step forward in attaining higher production and finer yarn spinning.
+The introduction of the cap frame in c.1828 was a step forward in attaining higher production and finer yarn spinning.
 It is suitable for producing yarns made from botany and fine crossbred quality wool.
 Unlike the flyer frame where the spindle and flyer rotate, on the cap frame, the spindle is stationary and carries a steel cap.
 Moving up and down the spindle is a lifter plate that carries the spinning tube on which the bobbin fits.
 The revolving tube and bobbin impart twist to the yarn until it becomes strong enough to wind onto the bobbin.
 The speed of the bobbin causes the thread to balloon, and the air resistance to this balloon, combined with friction on the cap edge, is sufficient to give enough tension for winding on at the line of the cap edge as the bobbin moves up and down inside the cap.
 The 64-spindle cap spinner on display is hand-doffed.
 (Note: A doffer, often a child, was a remover of full bobbins.)

 The museum also has a 24-spindle velox ring spinner which was a later development of the ring spinning frame.
 The passage of the yarn from the front rollers to the paper tube – used in place of a bobbin – is different from other types of spinning frames.
 When the yarn leaves the rollers it passes direct to the top of an elongated spindle and coils around it two or three times before forming a balloon to the ring traveller.
 This enables the twist to be imparted between the spindle top and roller nip, thus helping to produce a smoother yarn.